Your Orientation Advising Experience

-As a University of Iowa student it is important to meet on a regular basis with your Academic Advisor.
+It is important to meet on a regular basis with your Academic Advisor once on campus.
 Academic Advisors will help students create a path for what they want to accomplish during their time at the University of Iowa.
 Academic advising is an interactive process between both a student and their advisor.

 An Academic Advisor provides students with: